Tanzyingsz/DDM-Dissertation/Online survey round1.md

 https://safe.page/buildsecurely/

 **REASON FOR SELECTION:**
 A product selling page that has a distinct control from the usual "scroll-down" experience - the navigation bar is triggered when scrolling up.
+And it build up two character for comparison.

 **ADVANTAGE**

-- the interactions makes the meaning of the paragraphs clear. +1
+- The animations makes the meaning of the paragraphs clear(3/5)
-- functional, persuasive for taking action.
-- the story setting in universive is fresh and nteresting +1
+- The story setting in universive is fresh and nteresting (3/5)
-- visual design appealing, design style continous +1
+- Visual design appealing, design style continous with calm and clear colour(3/5)
+- Functional, persuasive for taking action (2/5)
 - comparison between 2 characters persuasive（2/5）

-- Colour calm and comfortable"

 **DISADVANTAGE**

+- Begin at the bottom is really confusing, clicked to the top dot out of instinct and get confused (4/5)
-"- arrow on the top and the dots on the right serves the same function, not necessary to have them both
+- Arrow on the top and the dots on the right serves the same function, not necessary to have them both (2/5)

-- navigation bars are hidden during the storytelling, which is not convenient.
+- Navigation bars are hidden during the storytelling, which is not convenient (2/5)
-- too many aniamtion without description, they are just connection animation
+- Too many aniamtion without description, they are just connecting the plot and their speed cannot be adjuste.Would be better to control the animation speed out of own will.
+(2/5)
-- Main page to complicated
+- Landing page too complicated
-- actually lack of interaction, and the experience is linear, no skippable.
+- Actually lack of efficient interaction, and the experience is linear, no skippable.
 Takes too much effort to the call to action page.
 User might leave way before the end.
+Replace the autoplay function with scolling to a certain area trigger a short anmiation might be more reasonable.(2/5)
-- does not react to mouse wheel scrolling +1
+- Does not react to mouse wheel scrolling (3/5)
-- play and pause button too small and confusing
+- Play and pause button on the bottom right too small and confusing (3/5)
-- would be better to control the animation speed out of own will
-- Add caption to the video embedded
+- Add captions to the video embedded (1/5)
-- begin at the bottom is really confusing, clicked to the top dot out of instinct and get confused
-- ""learn more"" page cannot be seen as a video at first.
+- "learn more"" page cannot is not recognizable as a video at first.
 Need some play/pause icon."

-"- The instruction on how to use this page is unclear.
-Although the logic of scrolling from bottom to top, as the background is launching a rocket, make sense.
-But it is actually against the user instinct.
-Extra hint is needed.
-What is more disappointing - the user have to click the side point to trigger animations, or wait for a section of animation end, and click the top button to continue.
-Scrolling does not even work in this page...

-- The caption in autoplay animation is changing too fast.
-The play and pause button on the right bottom is WAY TOO SMALL to see.
-- It is annoying that every section of the story has to play from its beginning.
-Feels like looking a video without control bar.
-Replace the autoplay function with scolling to a certain area trigger a short anmiation might be more reasonable."

 ---